Slipknot Videography

-Video: "This is a very expensive video.
-It’s actually a short film, and most people thought we were going to bite off way too much, and we did, but that’s the way we like it.
-And the sole purpose of this short film was to be an experiment to help Corey finalize “Dead Memories.”
+"This was a very expensive video.
+It's actually a short film, and most people thought we were going to bite off way too much, and we did, but that's the way we like it.
+And the sole purpose of this short film was to be an experiment to help Corey finalize 'Dead Memories.'
 I took it that deep.
 He thought he finalized ideas by laying lyrics down to a musical score.
 Well, guess what?
-I’m gonna dig it all back up and force you into eight categories of this insanity in your mind.
-And it’s art, so who knows what it means?
+I'm gonna dig it all back up and force you into eight categories of this insanity in your mind.
+And it's art, so who knows what it means?
 Who cares what it means?
 Just let it mean what it means to you."
-(Shawn)
+(Shawn Crahan)

 Psychosocial